Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 • Of the 32 credits earned to qualify for the senior year in residence, a maximum of eight credits may be transfer credit.

-• Transfer credits are not accepted if the grade is D+ or below.
-Transfer courses taken on a Pass/Fail basis must be passed with a grade of C or better.
+• Transfer courses taken on a Pass/Fail basis must be passed with a grade of C or better.
 Confirmation of such a grade must be received by the Registrar before the course will be accepted for transfer credit.
 Transfer credits are credited to the Rhodes transcript as credits only; they are not computed in or used to determine the grade point average.
+With the exception of F11, courses taken Pass/Fail cannot be used to fulfill Foundations requirements.

 Printed from: https://catalog.rhodes.edu/educational-program/requirements-degree